Dutch Oven Daddy

 Instructions

 • Heat oven to 350ºF.
-Grease 12 cast iron muffin cups.
+Grease a cast iron muffin pan.

 • Mix shortening, ½ cup sugar and the egg throughly in large bowl.
 Stir in flour, baking powder, salt and nutmeg alternately with milk.
 Divide batter evenly among muffin cups.